Constitution of New Hampshire: Encouragement of Literature, Trade, etc.

 The first half of Article 83 tasks future legislators to "cherish the interest of literature and the sciences, and all seminaries and public schools...."
 The text was amended in 1877 to clarify that state money could not go to religious schools.

 In 1993, the New Hampshire supreme court agreed with school districts near Claremont in the first of several Claremont cases that Article 83 made equal public education a state responsibility.
 The Claremont cases began an era in which the supreme court repeatedly found school–funding legislation unconstitutional.
 In 2009, the court found the original suit was moot and the Claremont era ended.
-The General Court has debated, but has never approved, a constitutional amendment that would align the right of education with the legislature's authority to appropriate funds and the desire for local control.
+The General Court has debated, but has never approved, a constitutional amendment that would align the right of education with the legislature's spending authority.
+However, in 2025, the General Court asserted in law that it "shall make the final determination of what the state's educational policies shall be and of the funding needed to carry out such policies."

 The second half of Article 83, added in 1903, empowers the state to regulate economic activity.
 It declares a right to "free and fair competition in the trades and industries" and specifies that a goal of regulation is to "prevent...combination, conspiracy, monopoly, or any other unfair means."